Deep water soloing, which is rock climbing above water without ropes, is an unforgettable experience in Vietnam.

 - Sandals.
 You’ll be barefooted or in climbing shoes most of the time, but make sure you bring sandals for after the tour.
 I brought my Chacos and also wore them when taking snack breaks inside the boat.

 - Extra snacks and water.
-The tour provided beers, non-alcohol drinks and fresh fruits, but bring extra snacks and water if you think you’ll need more sustenance.
-I brought my Hydro Flask water bottle that kept my water cool the entire time.
+The tour provided beers, non-alcoholic drinks, and fresh fruits, but bring extra snacks and water if you think you’ll need more sustenance.
+I brought my reusable water bottle that kept my water cold.

 - If you bring your climbing shoes, rinse them to avoid shoe damage.
 If you jump into salt water, the salt left on your shoes can damage and erode the rubber over time, so make sure to rinse your climbing shoes afterwards.